gnelabs/NateTradeOpeningRange/README.md

 $ sam build --use-container
 ```

 Deploy to cloudformation.
 Use --guided for the initial install to setup your S3 bucket and what not.
+Information about the stack will be returned as output values.

 ``` bash
 # Deploy the application.
 Use the guided method so you can fill in information about your S3 bucket and region.